Emma Paterson: Life

 The first women's union founded by the league in London was the bookbinders' in 1874.
 Unions of upholstresses, shirt-makers, tailoresses, and dressmakers quickly followed.
-In 1875 Mrs. Paterson was a delegate to the Trade Union Congress at Glasgow as a representative of the bookbinders' and upholstresses' societies.
+In 1875 Mrs. Paterson was a delegate to the Trades Union Congress at Glasgow as a representative of the bookbinders' and upholstresses' societies.
 No woman had been admitted to the congress before.
 She attended each succeeding congress (except that of 1882) until her death, and by her tact partially overcame the prejudices of the working-men delegates against female activists.
 In the league's behalf she repeatedly addressed public meetings in London, Oxford, and other cities in the provinces, and edited the Women's Union Journal, a monthly record of the league's proceedings, which was started in February 1876.
-Meanwhile, in 1876, Mrs. Paterson had founded the Women's Printing Society at Westminster.
+Paterson was editor of the journal 1876-86.
+In 1876, Paterson had founded the Women's Printing Society at Westminster.
 She devoted all her spare energies to managing that, and personally mastered the printer's craft.

 Paterson's husband died on 15 October 1882.
 In 1886 she published, with a memoir, a posthumous work by him, A New Method of Mental Science, with Applications to Political Economy.
 The views advanced were said by Paterson's DNB biographer to be "original and full of promise".
 In spite of increasing ill-health, Mrs. Paterson never relaxed her work until her death at her lodgings in Westminster on 1 December 1886; she was buried in Paddington cemetery.

 Writing in 1913, Frederick Rogers, a union colleague and friend, said of her:

 Without either physical attraction or charm, this quiet, shrewd little woman exercised an influence on the Labour movement which no other woman has equalled since her day, and its secret lay in her entire sincerity and absence of pose.
 She never cared for the limelight, and never thought herself great; but she was great in the truest sense of the word.